Recovery FAQs

 As each property is individually assessed, timeframes for identifying whether or not there are feasible property-level mitigations will vary.

-Yes, the assessment includes factors such as the home’s location on the site in relation to other structures or environmental features such as trees.
+Yes, the assessment includes factors such as the location of the home on the site in relation to other structures or environmental features such as trees.

 Category 1